abgowda0428/Shell-Scripting-Projects/README.md

 This is the REPO of Practised Projects of Shell--Scripiting.
-You will see different Practised Projects here in this REPO>
+You will see different Practised Projects here in this REPO.